 - Black olives, preferably Kalamata Olives.

-- Mix.
-Bring all the veggies together in a mixing bowl.
+- Combine all the veggies in a mixing bowl along with the Greek dressing ingredients.

-- Season.
-Add the virgin oil, vinegar, red wine vinegar, dried oregano, and salt (be careful as the Feta, Kalamata Olives, and Capers are salty, so you might not need much).
+- Season the salad by adding olive oil, vinegar, red wine vinegar, dried oregano, and a pinch of salt (remember that Feta, Kalamata Olives, and Capers are already salty, so go easy on the additional salt).

-- More intense - you can add one clove of minced fresh garlic or sprinkle just a little garlic powder on top of the fresh veggies before mixing it.
+- Garlic Infusion: For a bolder flavor, you can either mince one clove of fresh garlic or lightly sprinkle some garlic powder on top of the fresh veggies before mixing everything together.

 🥢 How to serve